 We adore software engineers and their teams, but let’s face it, many of you aren’t writers.
 You know every facet of the program you are selling, but when you try to explain the benefits to a potential customer, it comes across as very technical and cold.
 How can you overcome this barrier?

-- Always be ready to share your “why”.
-Why should people buy from you?
+- Always be ready to answer the Why should I buy from you question.
 What problems does your software solve for them?
 How is it different from anything else?

 - How did you get to this point in your life?
 What was the path that brought you here?
 The answers we get to this tell us about motivation, ingenuity and drive.
 This forms the basis for an “about us” page that is very different than “We have had 25 years of experience.”